 A country that provides support to all children in kinship care and their caregivers as needed to ensure they can thrive and achieve their life goals.

-To ensure adequate support all Australian kinship carers and children in their care, and to raise awareness and advocate for policy changes that recognise and address their needs.
+To ensure adequate support for all Australian kinship carers and children in their care, and to raise awareness and advocate for policy changes that recognise and address their needs.

 Kinship carers are not recognised as: